 - I use acid free, archival paper and artist quality matte gel to make the pressed flower collages.
 I do my best to create a product that will last a long time.
 That said, pressed flowers are natural items, and can fade and become brittle over time.
 The best way to care for your collage is to keep it out direct sun and to move it as little as possible.

-I often have pressed flower collages as well as pressed flower kits for sale in my shop!
+I often have pressed flower collages as well as DIY pressed flowers for sale in my shop!
 Please check out the shop and follow me on Instagram to learn about collage releases as they happen.